xry111/gcc/gcc/config/loongarch/loongarch.md

-;;  Loongarch.md	     Machine Description for LoongArch based processors ;;  Copyright (C) 2021 Free Software Foundation, Inc.
+;; Machine Description for LoongArch for GNU compiler.
+;; Copyright (C) 2021 Free Software Foundation, Inc.
+;; Contributed by Loongson Ltd.
+;; Based on MIPS target for GNU compiler.

 ;; This file is part of GCC.